joyent/nodejs-advisory-board/conduct.md

 Project administrators.

-Unacceptable behavior from any community member, including sponsors, employees or companies with representatives on the Technical Committee, customers, or others with decision-making authority, will not be tolerated.
+Unacceptable behavior from any community member, including sponsors, employees of companies with representatives on the Technical Committee, customers, or others with decision-making authority, will not be tolerated.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.